 At the central/sectoral level, the social partners negotiate the basic agreement.
 They state the financial terms, activities and organisational support structure and set up a joint board for managing the fund and the jointly owned support organisation.

 Administered by independent organisations specifically designed for this purpose, the Trygghetsråd (Job security councils) and Trygghetsstiftelser (Job security foundations); sometimes external consultants are hired.

-The support provided involves the use of a personal adviser or coach, and is adjusted to the individual situation of the affected worker.
+The support provided involves the use of a personal adviser or coach and is adjusted to the individual situation of the affected worker.
 The scheme is based on a cooperative model between the social partners.
-In their new jobs, most of the displaced employees receive salary that is either equal to or greater than that which they receive for their previous position.
-The risk of long term unemployment is reduced by this fast and high quality intervention.
-Outcomes also include a positive fiscal effect for the state (Trygghetsrådet, 2015).
+In their new jobs, most of the displaced employees receive a salary that is either equal to or greater than that which they receive for their previous position.
+The risk of long term unemployment is reduced by this fast and high-quality intervention.
+(Trygghetsrådet, 2019).

 In the case of restructuring at Swedish telecom company Ericsson, it was regarded as old fashioned.
-With the use of old-fashioned methodologies and outdated concepts, here dismissal was regarded as as psychological crisis that should be treated, rather than providing workers with the confidence and skills to take responsibility for their own career development.
-In addition, it does not cover the newly employed or those employed on a non-permanent basis.
+With the use of old-fashioned methodologies and outdated concepts, here dismissal was regarded as a psychological crisis that should be treated, rather than providing workers with the confidence and skills to take responsibility for their career development.
+Besides, it does not cover the newly employed or those employed on a non-permanent basis.
 Further, subsidy levels are rather low (Diedrich, 2006).